IBM/BluePic/README.md

 ./populator.sh --userId=<object storage userId> --password=<object storage password> --projectId=<object storage projectId> --region=<object storage region>
 ```

-### 6. Update `BluePic-Server/cloud_config.json` file
+### 6. Update `BluePic-Server/config/configuration.json` file
-You should now update the credentials for each one of the services listed in the `BluePic-Server/cloud_config.json` file.
+You should now update the credentials for each one of the services listed in the `BluePic-Server/config/configuration.json` file.
 This will allow you to run the Kitura-based server locally for development and testing purposes.
-You will find placeholders in the `cloud_config.json` file (e.g. `<username>`, `<projectId>`) for each of the credential values that should be provided.
+You will find placeholders in the `configuration.json` file (e.g. `<username>`, `<projectId>`) for each of the credential values that should be provided.

-Remember that you can obtain the credentials for each service listed in the `cloud_config.json` file by accessing your application's page on IBM Cloud and clicking on the `Show Credentials` twisty found on each of the service instances bound to the BluePic app.
+Remember that you can obtain the credentials for each service listed in the `configuration.json` file by accessing your application's page on IBM Cloud and clicking on the `Show Credentials` twisty found on each of the service instances bound to the BluePic app.

-You can take a look at the contents of the `cloud_config.json` file by clicking [here](BluePic-Server/cloud_config.json).
+You can take a look at the contents of the `configuration.json` file by clicking [here](BluePic-Server/configuration.json).

 ### 7. Update configuration for iOS app
 Go to the `BluePic-iOS` directory and open the BluePic workspace with Xcode using `open BluePic.xcworkspace`.
-Let's now update the `IBM Cloud.plist` in the Xcode project (you can find this file in `Configuration` folder of the Xcode project).
+Let's now update the `cloud.plist` in the Xcode project (you can find this file in `Configuration` folder of the Xcode project).

 1. You should set the `isLocal` value to `YES` if you'd like to use a locally running server; if you set the value to `NO`, then you will be accessing the server instance running on IBM Cloud.

-1. To get the `appRouteRemote` value, you should go to your application's page on IBM Cloud.
+2. To get the `appRouteRemote` value, you should go to your application's page on IBM Cloud.
 There, you will find a `View App` button near the top right.
 Clicking on it should open up your app in a new tab, the url for this page is your `route` which maps to the `appRouteRemote` key in the plist.
 Make sure to include the `http://` protocol in your `appRouteRemote` and to exclude a forward slash at the end of the url.

-1. Lastly, we need to get the value for `IBM CloudAppRegion`, which can be one of three options currently:
+3. Lastly, we need to get the value for `cloudAppRegion`, which can be one of three options currently:

 REGION US SOUTH | REGION UK | REGION SYDNEY
 --- | --- | ---
 `.ng.IBM Cloud.net` | `.eu-gb.IBM Cloud.net` | `.au-syd.IBM Cloud.net`

 You can find your region in multiple ways.
 For instance, by just looking at the URL you use to access your application's page (or the IBM Cloud dashboard).
-Another way is to look at the `cloud_config.json` file you modified earlier.
-If you look at the credentials under your `AdvancedMobileAccess` service, there is a value called `serverUrl` which should contain one of the regions mentioned above.
-Once you insert your `IBM CloudAppRegion` value into the `IBM Cloud.plist`, your app should be configured.
+Another way is to look at the `configuration.json` file you modified earlier.
+If you look at the credentials under your `AppID` service, there is a value called `oauthServerUrl` which should contain one of the regions mentioned above.
+Once you insert your `cloudAppRegion` value into the `cloud.plist`, your app should be configured.

 ## Optional features to configure
-This section describes the steps to take in order to leverage Facebook authentication with App ID, Push Notifications, and OpenWhisk.
+This section describes the steps to take in order to leverage Facebook authentication with App ID, Push Notifications, and Cloud Functions.

-*API endpoints in BluePic-Server are currently not protected due to dependency limitations, but they will be as soon as that functionality is availalbe with the Kitura and App ID SDKs*
+*API endpoints in BluePic-Server are currently not protected due to dependency limitations, but they will be as soon as that functionality is available with the Kitura and App ID SDKs*

 ### 1. Create an application instance on Facebook
 In order to have the app authenticate with Facebook, you must create an application instance on Facebook's website.